Sarah Churchill, Duchess of Marlborough, Favorite of Queen Anne of Great Britain

 Sarcophagus of John Churchill, 1st Duke of Marlborough and Sarah Churchill, Duchess of Marlborough; Photo © Susan Flantzer

 In 1730, Sarah commissioned a sarcophagus for her husband, herself, and their sons John Churchill, Marquess of Blandford who died of smallpox at age 17, and Charles Churchill who died at age 2.
-The sarcophagus, which is in the chapel at Blenheim Palace, was a collaboration between Flemish sculptor Michael Rysbrack and English architect William Kent and was constructed between 1730 and 1733.
+The sarcophagus in the chapel at Blenheim Palace was a collaboration between Flemish sculptor Michael Rysbrack and English architect William Kent and was constructed between 1730 and 1733.
 John and Sarah are depicted in Roman dress with their son John standing near his father and their son Charles with his mother.
 “The large statues flanking the sarcophagus are of History with her quill and Fame with her trumpet and the sarcophagus itself crushes the last enemy of all, Envy.”
 (From a photo taken by this author of an informational display at the chapel at Blenheim Palace.)

 Sarah Churchill, Duchess of Marlborough survived her husband by twenty-two years, dying on October 18, 1744, aged 84, at Marlborough House in London, England.
 Following Sarah’s instructions, John’s remains were transferred from Westminster Abbey to the chapel at Blenheim Palace in Woodstock, Oxfordshire, England where he was interred with Sarah.